What are decodable texts?

 - They follow a progression, building on previously learned phonics.

 - Decodable texts allow students to “tap out” or sound out the words.
-At least 85% of the words are decodable.

 - Decodable texts provide the BEST way to learn to read!

-- Click for Sight Word stories!
+- Click for sight word stories!

 Teaching Resources Disclaimer